SouthbankSoftware/proofable/node_sdk/docs/example.md

 ## Step 1: authenticate with ProvenDB

 This step will authenticate with ProvenDB so you can access `proofable-api`.
 When you are successfully authenticated, an access token will be saved to a global location on your machine.
 On Mac, it is located at `~/Library/Application\ Support/ProvenDB/auth.json`.
 You can find more etails from [here](https://www.proofable.io/node_sdk/docs/reference/index.html#getauthmetadata).
-Please note that this authenticaton method is temperary, which will be replaced by an API key soon
+Please note that this authenticaton method is temporary, which will be replaced by an API key soon

 1. download [`proofable-cli`](https://www.proofable.io/cmd/proofable-cli/)
 2. sign in/up to ProvenDB: `./proofable-cli auth`